Beit Aghion: Proposed residence relocation

-On 8 February 2009, the Israeli government approved the Almog Project, which provides that the official residence of the Prime Minister be united with his office within the government complex, and out of Beit Aghion.
-The cost of that planned project was around 650 million shekels, and thus was criticized as overly extravagant.
+On 8 February 2009, the Israeli government approved the Almog Project, which provided that the official residence of the Prime Minister be united with his office within the government complex, thus replacing Beit Aghion.
+The cost of that planned project was around 650 million shekels ($162 million USD), and thus was criticized as overly extravagant.
 On 5 April, the decision to move the official residence of the Prime Minister of Israel was canceled.